Beginning therapy can feel daunting and finding someone you feel comfortable talking to is an important part of the process.

 Code of Ethics

-I am a registered trainee member of the United Kingdom Council for Psychotherapists (UKCP) in the Humanistic and Integrative Psychotherapy College, the leading organisation in training, accreditation and the regulation of psychotherapists in the UK.
-I am also in training under the Bath Centre for Psychotherapy and Counselling (BCPC).
-My work adheres to the stringent codes of practice and ethics of both organisations.
+I am a registered member of the United Kingdom Council for Psychotherapists (UKCP) in the Humanistic and Integrative Psychotherapy College.
+My work adheres to their stringent code of practice and ethics.